Understanding Feline Stress Triggers

 Now, for the mock vet visits.
 Create a chill vibe by mimicking the sounds and smells of a vet’s office within the comfy confines of your home.
 You can play recordings of clinic noises at a low volume and periodically increase it, so they get used to the soundtrack of their checkups.
 Infuse their space with calming pheromones or use a familiar blanket to swaddle them gently, creating an olfactory and tactile buffer against the sterile vibe of a clinic.

-Handling practice is also a must — think of it as kitty yoga.
+Handling practice is also a must — consider of it as kitty yoga.
 Regularly and gently handle your cat’s paws, ears, and mouth, so they become more accepting of the poking and prodding from a friendly vet.
 Pair each touch with a reassuring stroke or a delightful treat to seal the deal on a positive note.

 Making a mockup of the exam table using a washing machine or countertop could also help.
 This gets Fluffy used to being up high and standing on unusual surfaces.
 Turn it into playtime or cuddle sessions to layer in those good feelings.